amigavision/amigavision.github.io/overscale.md

 ---
-title: Per-Game 5× PAL Integer Overscaling on MiSTer
+title: Per-Game 5× PAL Integer Overscaling in AmigaVision
 description: Why Amiga aspect ratios are actually close to modern widescreen aspect ratios
 redirect_from: "/5x/"
 ---

-The Amiga core on the MiSTer FPGA platform with AmigaVision now supports 5× PAL integer overscaling, crop and offsets on a *per-game* basis.
+AmigaVision supports 5× PAL integer overscaling, crop and offsets on a *per-game* basis.
 And the optimal settings are all handled for you—transparently—within the AmigaVision setup.

 ##  What does this mean?

 First, as we say in the business: “Sometimes a GIF is worth a thousand words.”

-Let's take a look at some example games—real screenshots from the Amiga core on MiSTer, superimposed on a 16:9 1080p/4K TV to give a better impression of how it appears in real life:
+Let's take a look at some example games—real screenshots, superimposed on a 16:9 1080p/4K TV to give a better impression of how it appears in real life:

 ![5x Overscale Example](/images/gods5x.gif)